abtinshahidi/Foundation_applied_machine_learning/notebooks/week3/week3.md

 Now we have an array of distances for points inside the circle ($d((x,y), (0,0)) \leq 1$):

-If we define $n$ to be the number of points within circle, and $N$ to be total nummber of points, We can find the area to be:
+If we define $n$ to be the number of points within circle, and $N$ to be total number of points, We can find the area to be:

 \begin{equation*}
 S = \frac{n}{N}